AlbyYuggle/passport-photo-generator/README.md

 Directions for use:

+Clone the repo and then either:

 1) Download the full Salient Object Detection U-2 Net model from https://drive.google.com/file/d/1ao1ovG1Qtx4b7EoskHXmi2E9rp5CHLcZ/view and add to your main directory

 OR

 2) Modify model_name in rotatedetect.py to "u2netp" to use the smaller already included model(u2netp.pth) instead.

+then, initialize the server using the app.js file.

 ## U-2 Net Citation: